 Discount dental insurance is a possible alternative that has several advantages over normal dental insurance.
 If you're on a low income, dental insurance is probably on the back burner right now.

 But you don't want to take it off the stove completely.
 So you need an alternative.
 Discount dental insurance is one way of only paying for the treatment you actually get.
 And of course, at a discount!
+That's why it's called discount dental insurance.

 But first, let's take a quick look at conventional dental insurance.